erashish41/react-vite-practice/01_react_vite/src/source.md

 15.useState Hook:
 - in React, state refers to an object that holds data or information about the component.
     (data can be array, string, number, object)
+- The useState Hook can be used to keep track of strings, numbers, booleans, arrays, objects, and any combination of these!
 - state is managed within the component(like variables declared in function).
 - state is dynamic and mutable.